 /var/vcap/store exists bpm will mount the path

-/var/vcap/storeif the job name changes persistent data will no longer be accessible.
+/var/vcap/store/JOB, job name changes will cause persistent data to no longer be accessible.
 When changing the name of a job the BOSH

 pre-startscript should idempotently move the persistent data from